How do I start?

 $ Latter-Day Family Resources - An LDS family's site with low prices on homeschool and gospel materials.
 (LDS sister site of Love to Learn.)
 Besides fun gospel teaching materials, they also have good prices on a large selection of novels (use the "Home School Resources" drop-down menu and click "Good Reading"), including some from the RC and Henty lists.

 $ Archive Publishers - "Publishers of Rare and Out of Print Mormon Books" at great prices.
-They even offer some of the books from The Faith Promoting Series (see the complete list), which were written for the early church schools (mentioned below).
+They even offer some of the books from The Faith Promoting Series (see the complete list), which were written for the early church schools (mentioned in two articles linked below).

 ARTICLES OF INTEREST